savagelysubtle/MYMCPSERVER/docs-obsidian/Home.md

 ---

-_This knowledge base is organized according to the PARA method (Projects, Areas, Resources, Archives) and uses bidirectional linking for improved discoverability._
+_This knowledge base uses a three-tier organization system:

+1. MCP Knowledge - General MCP concepts and standards
+2. Project Documentation - Specific to this implementation
+3. Technical Knowledge - General technical patterns and practices_